agera-edc/DataSpaceConnector/PMD.md

 ## Running PMD with a Github action

-The [PMD Github Action](https://github.com/pmd/pmd-github-action) allows running PMD from a Github workflow and uploading the results.
+The [PMD Github Action](https://github.com/pmd/pmd-github-action) allows running PMD from a CI workflow and uploading the results to Github.

 ```yaml
 - name: Gradle Run PMD